Takkun15/NxN-Tic-Tac-Toe/README.md

 # NxN-Tic-Tac-Toe
-Simple game of tic-tac-toe with a twist where the user can choose the size of the gameboard.
+Simple game of tic-tac-toe with a twist where the user can choose the size of the gameboard

 ## Requirements
 No additional files are required beyond the included files